 The keys to audience loyalty are market research, analysis and segmentation, matching the right value proposition to the right segments of your audience.

 This content was first presented in February 2023 as part of The Future of Audience Loyalty, a panel event hosted by Spektrix.
-If you missed out, we've now published the full event online - helping you to explore what customer loyalty means for theatres, cultural venues and touring organisations in the post-pandemic world.
+If you missed out, we've now published the full event online - helping you to explore what customer loyalty means for theaters, cultural venues and touring organizations in the post-pandemic world.

 Understanding the triple motivations of Utility, Belonging and Reward